captif-nz/pyramm/publish.md

     git tag -a v0.1 -m "initial release"
     ```

-3. Push master and stable branches and the new tag.
+3. Push master branch and the new tag.

     ```
-    git push origin master stable v0.1
+    git push origin master v0.1
     ```

 It may be helpful to print the current tree in the command line: